seydanur-hemithea/COMPUTER_V-S-ON-/README.md

 #2 v100(32gb)5 days

-MobileFaceNet if you this train model on any device  you can use MobileFaceNet
+MobileFaceNet if you want  run this train model on any device  you can use MobileFaceNet

 #